zabbix/ansible-collection/roles/zabbix_agent/README.md

 ### Firewall settings:

 Role allows adding simple firewall rules on target machine to accept passive checks.
 Advanced firewall configuration is out of the scope of Zabbix agent role.

+Firewalld is a recommended way of applying firewall rule as it works with iptables and nftables both. **Note** that `iptables` does not work in Ubuntu since 22.04.
+Firewalld should be installed on target machines.
+It is supported on RHEL and Debian based distributions.

 | Variable | Type | Default | Description |
 |--|--|--|--|